pvn25/pvn25.github.io/_pages/about.md

 # Recent News
+* April, 2019.
+Our work on semi-automating data preparation for ML, MLDataPrepZoo is accepted to SIGMOD, DEEM Workshop 2019.
 * November, 2018.
 The [SpeakQL](https://adalabucsd.github.io/speakql.html) accepted to SRC SIGMOD 2019.
 * October, 2017.
 The [Hamlet++](https://adalabucsd.github.io/hamlet.html) paper is accepted to VLDB 2018.